 Created by students for students, Honors Student Council (HSC) gives Honors students direct influence over the future of the Honors Program.
-Students in the HSSC work closely with the director to make real decisions and develop programming that impacts students.
+Students in the HSC work closely with the director to make real decisions and develop programming that impacts students.
 This is your chance to help lead the Honors Program.
-Join HSC in the Bridgman basement at 6:30, every other Thursday evening beginning October 6, 2022.
+Join HSC in the Bridgman basement at 6:30, on September 14 and 21, 2023, and every other Thursday evening for the rest of the fall semester.

-- Anna Fregien and Sarah Landeau, Co-Directors of Education
+- Anna Fregien and Faith Black, Co-Directors of Education

 - Ray Nelson, LLC Liaison

 Honors hosts a variety of events year-round.
 From making connections, learning about new and exciting topics, or simply having a good time, there’s no reason not to attend.